- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 What is the right solution for you?

 For many grandparents looking for a tax-smart way to contribute to their grandchildren's education, 529 accounts may prove to be an attractive education funding vehicle.
 But it's not right for everyone.
 So think through your personal situation with your loved ones.
 If you need help, work with a financial consultant.
-And enjoy the process of building your family's someday together.

 Next steps to consider